 The circular water authority

 The Noorderzijlvest Water Authority is committed to a circular economy.
 In a circular economy, there is no waste and raw materials are reused over and over again.
 This allows us to work more sustainably and reduce CO2 emissions.
-In this way, we are trying to limit climate change as much as possible.
+This helps us to try and limit climate change as much as possible.

 Raw Materials Agreement

-A fully circular economy by 2050: that is the goal of the Dutch government.
-Like many other organizations, the water authorities have signed the Raw Materials Agreement.
+A fully circular economy by 2050: that is the national government's goal.
+Like many other organisations, the water authorities have signed the Raw Materials Agreement.

-The first steps have already been taken.
+The first steps have been taken already.
 We are increasingly working towards becoming a circular water authority.
-We are using fewer raw materials and limiting harmful effects on the environment.
-In our work, we consider costs, performance, risks, and consequences for people and nature.
+We use fewer raw materials and limit harmful effects on the environment.
+In our work, we consider costs, performance, risks, and consequences for people and the planet.
 We make sustainable choices wherever possible.

 Better for the environment and lower costs

-For example, we are increasingly opting to renovate pumping stations, weirs, and flood defenses.
+We increasingly opt for renovating pumping stations, weirs, and flood defences.
 Demolition and new construction are not always necessary.
 This costs less and is better for the environment.
 We also purchase sustainably as much as possible.
-Suppliers who ensure lower CO2 (and other greenhouse gas) emissions have an advantage when it comes to contracts and tenders.
+Suppliers who ensure lower CO2 and other greenhouse gas emissions have an advantage when it comes to contracts and tenders.

 We do not view raw materials as waste, but rather seek to reuse them.
-For example, dredged material can be used as a construction product.
+For example, excavated dredge spoil can be used as a construction product.
 We can also recover energy and raw materials from sewage treatment.
-A good example of how we, together with partners, reuse raw materials and limit CO2 emissions as much as possible is the sustainable dike reinforcement project at Lauwersmeer.
+The sustainable dyke reinforcement at lake Lauwersmeer is a good example of how we, together with partners, reuse raw materials and limit CO2 emissions as much as possible.

-Our water authority is already doing a lot in the field of circularity.
-Various studies and experiments are being conducted with renewable materials, such as bio-based materials and cement substitutes.
+Our water authority is already doing a lot in the area of circularity.
+Various studies and experiments are conducted with renewable materials, including bio-based materials and cement substitutes.
 You can read more about this in our Circular Roadmap.
-In this document, Copper 8 has provided insight into how we, as a water authority, can work (and design) in a more circular way.
-If you would like to receive this document in its entirety, please contact us: All contact details.
+In this document, Copper 8 has provided insight into how we, as water authority, can work and design in a more circular manner.
+If you would like to receive a copy of the complete document, please contact us: All contact details.